-Organisations listed on the Register of Cultural Organisations can receive tax deductible donations.
+Organisations listed on the Register of Cultural Organisations (ROCO) can receive tax deductible donations.
 This helps cultural organisations to attract funding from businesses and individuals.

 The Register of Cultural Organisations is a list of cultural organisations that can receive tax deductible gifts.
 The register aims to strengthen private sector support for the arts and encourages Australians to contribute to the nation's vibrant cultural life.
 Australian organisations can be listed on the register if their principal purpose is to promote one of the following cultural activities in Australia:

-movable cultural heritage.
+- movable cultural heritage.